Arda Güler: 2023–24 season

+Following multiple injuries in late 2023, Güler debuted for Real Madrid in the Copa del Rey match against Arandina on 6 January 2024, contributing to the team's 3–1 win.
 On 14 January, Güler won his first trophy with Real Madrid in the Supercopa de España final, where Real Madrid triumphed over Barcelona with a score of 4–1.
 He made his La Liga debut against Las Palmas on 27 January, coming on as a substitute in the 81st minute, replacing Rodrygo.
-On 10 March, he scored his first league goal for Real Madrid, dribbling past Celta goalkeeper Vicente Guaita in the fourth minute of stoppage time, five minutes after being substituted on, to seal a 4–0 league victory over Celta Vigo.
-On 26 April, Güler marked his first La Liga start with a goal, giving his team a 1–0 win against Real Sociedad at Reale Arena.
+On 10 March, he scored his first league goal for Real Madrid, dribbling past Celta Vigo goalkeeper Vicente Guaita in the fourth minute of stoppage time, five minutes after being substituted on, to seal a 4–0 league victory over Celta Vigo.
+On 26 April, Güler marked his first La Liga start with a goal in a 1–0 win against Real Sociedad at Reale Arena.
 On 19 May, he scored a brace against Villarreal in a 4–4 draw, becoming the fastest player in Real Madrid's history to score six La Liga goals in just 330 minutes of playing time.
-Although he didn't play in the competition, he became the first Turkish player to win the UEFA Champions League when his club clinched their 15th title with a 2–0 win over Borussia Dortmund in the final.
+Although he did not play in the competition, he became the first Turkish player to win the UEFA Champions League when his club clinched their 15th title with a 2–0 win over Borussia Dortmund in the final.